-Key cards are similar in size and shape to credit cards but have magnetic strips on the back instead of an imprinted logo and other identifying marks like those found on credit cards.
-The strip contains information about its owner (like their name) and even more data related to unlocking doors.
+Key cards are similar in size and shape to credit cards but have magnetic strips on the back instead of an imprinted logo and other identifying marks like those on credit cards.
+The strip contains information about its owner (like their name) and even more data about unlocking doors.
 It includes enough data for many different types of locks!

 What causes hotel key cards to stop working?